breteldorado/capstone-gui/readme.md

 It will let you know if the sensors are online, what are they reading, and how fast they are programmed to read.
 More information will be released as we progress through the project.

 ## Short-Term To Do (updated 8/18/2019)
-- [ ] Implement Graphs to display 10 random values in the last 10 seconds.
+- [x] Implement Graphs to display x random values in the last x seconds on diagnostics page.
+(Completed 8/19/2019)
 - [ ] Run 6 graphs simultaneously to do the above function.
 - [ ] Implement a download function using JavaScript to download a random .txt file.
 Same process for .csv, then to .json.